xebialabs-community/xld-k8s-kubectl-plugin/README.md

 ## Preface

-This document describes the functionality provided by the XL Deploy Description plugin.

-See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.
+This plugin enhances the official & supported xld-kubernetes-plugin.
+It offers to interact with the k8s using the `kubectl` command line instead of the API on the `k8s.Resources` deployed CI.
+A dedicated types, `k8s.kubectl.Resources' exists to).

+Sometimes, the direct connection using https is either complicated or impossible for security reasons (sometime both).
+By adding a such feature, it's possible to attach a `kubectlHost` to the `k8s.Master` and use this host to run the command.
+This host can be any kind of hosts, `overthere.LocalHost` or `overthere.SshHost`.

+When manipulating resources, the plugin is lazier.
+It uses:
+* `kubect apply` for CREATE & MODIFY operation
+* `kubect delete` for DELETE without failing if it doesn't exit.

-## Overview
+## Sample Code
 ```
 xl --config ./config.yaml apply -f xebialabs.yaml
 ```
-Add [https://github.com/xebialabs-community/overthere-pylib/releases/tag/v0.0.4](https://github.com/xebialabs-community/overthere-pylib/releases/download/v0.0.4/overtherepy-0.0.4.jar) to your plugin directory

-## Requirements

-Note:  XLD or XLR version should not be lower than lowest supported version.
-See <https://support.xebialabs.com/hc/en-us/articles/115003299946-Supported-XebiaLabs-product-versions>.

 ## Installation

-* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-k8s-kubectl-plugin/releases) into the `XL_DEPLOY|RELEASE_SERVER/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-k8s-kubectl-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory
+* Add [https://github.com/xebialabs-community/overthere-pylib/releases/tag/v0.0.4](https://github.com/xebialabs-community/overthere-pylib/releases/download/v0.0.4/overtherepy-0.0.4.jar) to your plugin directory
 * Restart the XL Deploy server.

-## Features/Usage/Types/Tasks
+## Features

+### Infrastructure

+[images/Infrastructure.png]

 ## References